Manchester Truck Accident Lawyer

 Truck accident claims are used to establish liability on the part of commercial drivers who cause traffic collisions.
 These claims can also be brought against freight companies that employ or supervise negligent drivers.
 Because injuries to the occupants of passenger vehicles tend to be severe in these cases, commercial operators must carry insurance policies with policy limits much higher than is required for regular vehicles.
 This increases the likelihood that an injured party who establishes liability will be able to collect full compensation.

 Experience matters when it comes to choosing a truck accidents lawyer.
-Based in Manchester, NH, attorney John B. Kenison, Jr. and his assistant Lisa Hamilton Mills have approximately 60 years of combined experience in the legal field.
+Based in Manchester, NH, John B. Kenison, Jr. has 30 years of experience in the legal field.
 You can request help with your case now.Causes of Trucking Accidents Every accident we handle at Kenison Law Office is unique.
 That is why the investigations and accident reconstructions we perform are so important.
 Nevertheless, because of their mechanical characteristics (and the demands put on their operators), semi trucks tend to cause accidents in a number of similar and recurring ways.
 Here are some common causes we have encountered:

 - Failure to slow or stop

 - Speeding / driving too fast for conditions